 Graduates of our program leave with skills that are in high demand.
-We offer three tracks – Information Technology, Supply Chain Management, and Business Intelligence and Analytics – that are strategically designed to prepare students for life in the business world.
 Students gain the necessary skills to become a Data Analyst, IT Manager, Information Systems Specialist, or many other careers.

 The demand for these positions continues to increase.
 As management executives see the value of information systems and supply chain principles, it makes graduates from our program more valuable to their companies and opens doors for future opportunities.
 But it’s not just about providing the skills.
 Through rigorous preparation, our programs develop confidence in students that they can thrive in their desired industry.